KatieK2/0-to-nodebots-2014aug/CONTRIBUTING.md

 #Contributing

-This is a static slide-show and is not generally maintained.
+These are companion slides for a presentation given in August of 2014.
+This repo is not maintained.